antonhalim/prework-environment-setup-readme-bk-002-public/README.md

 Sublime Text 3 is our favorite text editor for writing code.
 You can download it [here](http://www.sublimetext.com/3).
 You want to make sure you select the OSX version.
 You'll want to make sure that Sublime Text 3 is in the Applications directory on your computer.

 One thing you should think about adding to your Sublime is [Package Control](https://sublime.wbond.net/installation).
 Follow the instructions in the link to install the Package Control.
 You can then download packages like [HTML snippets](https://sublime.wbond.net/packages/HTML%20Snippets), which allows you to autocomplete HTML tags as you type them.
 Follow [these instructions](http://www.granneman.com/webdev/editors/sublime-text/packages/how-to-install-and-use-package-control/) on how to install sublime packages.

+### Atom

+Atom is Github's implementation of a text editor for writing code.
+You can download it [here](https://atom.io/).
+It's another option that you can use - everyone has their own preferences in terms of their default text editor.